thomasnield/ai-appraisal-and-hype-articles/README.md

 ## Social Media Posts

-Examples of sound advice, as well as the blind leading the blind.
+Examples of sound expert advice, as well as the blind leading the blind.

 |Article|Platform|Description|
 |---|---|---|